guirgouveia/devops-stack/README.md

 - **DevSecOps Tools Integration**: Embedding tools that preempt vulnerabilities and misconfigurations.
 - **Secure Secrets Management**: Ensuring all secrets are encrypted and version-controlled in alignment with GitOps principles.

-### Future-Proofing

-The project is designed for extensibility, encouraging forks and contributions, and laying down a solid foundation for others to build upon.

-## Skills & Tools Utilized

-- Infrastructure as Code (IaC)
-- CI/CD
-- Cloud Infrastructure
-- Container Orchestration
-- Solution Architecture
-- Programming with Go
-- Frontend Development with Vue.js
-- Monitoring with Prometheus and Grafana
-- Cloud Platforms: Microsoft Azure, AWS
-- Container & Orchestration: Docker, Kubernetes, Istio
-- GitOps & DevSecOps: FluxCD, Terraform

 This repository is not just a reflection of my professional skills but also a growing resource for DevOps enthusiasts and professionals alike.
 Dive into the code, explore the pipelines, and witness DevOps theory in action.

+> **Note:** The project is still under development, with some features yet to be released publicly.
+>
+>The project is designed for extensibility, encouraging forks and contributions, and laying down a solid foundation for others to build upon.
+>
-Feel free to fork, star, and contribute to this project.
+>Feel free to fork, star, and contribute to this project.
 Let's build something amazing together!
+>
+>You can find the full list of features to be implemented at [RoadMap](./docs/roadmap.md).

 ## Introduction

-This project serves as a practical illustration of deploying a Golang webserver to a Kubernetes cluster, encapsulating the complete lifecycle from development to deployment.
+This project serves as a practical illustration of deploying a [Golang cloud-native application](./go-vuejs-microservices) to a Kubernetes cluster, encapsulating the complete lifecycle from development to deployment, while shifting security left, incorporating security tools in the development lifecycle since the beginning.

 At its core, it employs a Dockerfile to containerize the Go application, orchestrates the deployment via Kubernetes, and leverages Terraform for provisioning the required infrastructure on AWS.

 The use of extensive shell scripting throughout the process not only automates routine tasks but also ensures consistency and efficiency in the build and deployment phases.

 This approach highlights best practices in Infrastructure as Code (IaC), containerization, and orchestration, providing a robust blueprint for seamless integration and continuous delivery in cloud-native environments.

 ## MySQL Server